CP violation induced by neutral meson mixing interference

-Under such assumptions, the only non-vanishing CP asymmetry is induced by the double-mixing interference, contained in $S_h$ and $S_n$ given by \eqref{eq:shn}.
-With the numerical inputs listed in TABLE~\ref{table:parameters}, we can calculate the numerical result for the two-dimensional time-dependent CP violation observables $A_{\rm CP}(t_1,t_2)$, and the contributions $A_{h}(t_1,t_2)$ and $A_{n}(t_1,t_2)$ from the $S_h$ and $S_n$ terms, respectively.
+With the numerical inputs listed in TABLE~\ref{table:parameters}, where the neutral meson average decay width is defined by $\Gamma_M\equiv (\Gamma_{M,H}+\Gamma_{M,L})/2$, we calculate the numerical results for the two-dimensional time-dependent CP violation observable $A_{\rm CP}(t_1,t_2)$ \eqref{eq:acp}, and the contributions $A_{h}(t_1,t_2)$ and $A_{n}(t_1,t_2)$ proportional to the $S_h$ and $S_n$ terms \eqref{eq:shn}, respectively.
 The result for the $A_{\rm CP}(t_1,t_2)$ dependence on $t_1$ and $t_2$ is displayed in the left panel of FIG.~\ref{fig:BsrhoK}.
-It can be observed that the magnitude of the peak values can be larger than 50\%.
-If the data sample is not large enough for a two-dimensional time dependence analysis, we can also integrate out one time dimension and get the evolution along the remaining one.
-Integrating $t_2$ from 0 to the Kaon average lifetime $\tau_{K}\equiv 2/(\Gamma_{K,L}+\Gamma_{K,S})$, we obtain the $t_1$ dependence of $A_{\rm CP}$ displayed in the middle panel of FIG.~\ref{fig:BsrhoK}; integrating $t_1$ from $\tau_{B_s}$ to $5\tau_{B_s}$ with $\tau_{B_s}\equiv 2/(\Gamma_{B_s,L}+\Gamma_{B_s,S})$, we obtain the $t_2$ dependence of $A_{\rm CP}$ displayed in the right panel of FIG.~\ref{fig:BsrhoK}.
+It can be observed that the magnitude of the peak values can exceed 50\%.
+If the data sample is not large enough for a two-dimensional time-dependence analysis, we can also integrate out one time dimension and get the evolution along the remaining one.
+Integrating $t_2$ from 0 to the Kaon average lifetime $\tau_{K}\equiv 1/\Gamma_{K}$, we obtain the $t_1$ dependence of $A_{\rm CP}$ displayed in the middle panel of FIG.~\ref{fig:BsrhoK}; integrating $t_1$ from $\tau_{B_s}$ to $5\tau_{B_s}$ with $\tau_{B_s}\equiv 1/\Gamma_{B_s}$, we obtain the $t_2$ dependence of $A_{\rm CP}$ displayed in the right panel of FIG.~\ref{fig:BsrhoK}.
 The contributions $A_{h}$ and $A_{n}$ are displayed by dashed and dotted curves, respectively.
 The time evolution along $t_2$ is dominated by $A_h$, because $A_n$ highly oscillates along the integrated time $t_1$.
 The time evolution along $t_1$ is dominated by $A_n$, but the $A_h$ contribution is also considerable.

-\begin{widetext} \
+\begin{widetext}

 \end{widetext}